AdrianM10/Amazon-Lightsail-Terraform/README.md

 # Amazon-Lightsail-Terraform
-Deploying a WordPress Amazon Lightsail instance using Terraform
+Deploy a WordPress Amazon Lightsail instance using Terraform